katehedgpeth/bird_song/README.md

 - filter by individual species

 ## TODO
-- [ ] :bangbang: Playwright ports are not getting shutting down on exit
 - [ ] use browser location
 - [ ] show image attribution
 - [ ] filter by recently observed birds